facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 @end
 ```

-This file is the manager for the Fabric Component.
+This file is the manager for the Fabric Native Component.
 React Native runtime uses manager objects to register the modules, properties and methods to make them available to the JavaScript side.

 The most important call is to the `RCT_EXPORT_MODULE`, which is required to export the module so that Fabric can retrieve and instantiate it.

-Then, you have to expose the `text` property for the Fabric Component.
+Then, you have to expose the `text` property for the Fabric Native Component.
 This is done with the `RCT_EXPORT_VIEW_PROPERTY` macro, specifying a name and a type.

 :::info
 There are other macros that can be used to export custom properties, emitters, and other constructs.
 You can view the code that specifies them [here](https://github.com/facebook/react-native/blob/main/React/Views/RCTViewManager.h).